scheuerell-lab/lab-meeting/2021/12-01/README.md

         * someone gives (brief) details and results for 3 papers, but 1 is completely fabricated
         * as a group, we try to figure out which is the fake one

-* Pick a day/time for get-together
+* Pick a day/time for pre-holiday get-together